ephekt/gmail-oauth2-sinatra/README.markdown

 ## GMail OAuth2 Sinatra

+* It should be known that GMail is currently not supported with OAuth2 as far as I can tell.

-A small working example of interacting with the GMail API using OAuth and Sinatra
+A small working example of interacting with the Google API using OAuth and Sinatra

 ## Pre Reqs